inrupt/etl-tutorial/README.md

 everything in Solid, we first recommend reading the [High-level overview of how Solid stores data](docs/LinkedDataOverview/LinkedData-HighLevel.md).

+## Quick-start Worksheet

+If you want a complete, start-to-finish run through of the entire process of installing, configuring, testing, and running the ETL Tutorial, then you can follow our detailed Worksheet instructions [here](./Worksheet.md).

+The following instructions provide more background and go into greater detail.

 ## Install and Run

 Since we may not yet wish to publicly publish any of the vocabularies we